 Social Media Helps Promote SEO Backlinks

 The idea is that powerful content synergistically promotes backlinks.
-If your article is the source or authority on a subject, or impactful thought leadership, other site owners may link to it.
+If your article is the source or authority on a subject or offering thought leadership, other site owners may link to it.
 This is a natural SEO trigger for ranking, no one argues that.
 When quality content is backlinked from quality websites, you’ll likely rank higher in Google.

 Let’s approach this in a common-sense way.